 Day 4 calls you to shun the snorkeling tubes and go for your swim of a lifetime.

 That’s right!
-A day stop at the Staniel Cay signals one of the most Instagram-worthy experiences of your life: playing with the Bahamas’ famous swimming pigs.
-We mean, what is a Bahamian holiday without a picture with these permanent residents of the cay, majorly located at the Big Major’s Spot (Pig Island)!
+A day stop at Staniel Cay signals one of the most Instagram-worthy experiences of your life: playing with the Bahamas’ famous swimming pigs.
+We mean, what is a Bahamian holiday without a picture with these permanent residents of the Cay, majorly located at the Big Major’s Spot (Pig Island)?
 There’s also plenty of room (without the pigs) on the waters and the beaches for some kayaking and family picnicking respectively.

 Sailing in Staniel Cay – Things to Know

-• Carry some food like carrot and celery for the pigs
+• Carry some food like carrots and celery for the pigs.

 Mooring in Staniel Cay – Things to Do